 Wlodarczyk did make one more appearance in the ring, but her final effort was hardly a throw, moreso simply a quick return to the scene of her finest hour, one that would make her $160,000 richer.

-2007 World and 2008 Olympic bronze medallist Wenxiu Zhang of China was fifth this time around with a 72.57m best, just ahead of Lysenko, who reached 72.22m on the night she witnessed her global mark fall.
+China's Zhang Wenxiu, the 2007 world and 2008 Olympic bronze medallist, was fifth this time around with a 72.57m best, just ahead of Lysenko, who reached 72.22m on the night she witnessed her global mark fall.

 Bob Ramsak for the IAAF